The Music Men

-The Music Men (also styled as The Musicmen) are an Australian comedy act, originally consisting of ten English soccer players, visiting Australia.
-They first appeared on Australian television performing "I am the Music Man" on the Red Faces segment of Hey Hey It's Saturday in 1988.
+The Music Men (also styled as The Musicmen) are an Australian musical comedy act based in Melbourne.
+The original group consisted of ten British expatriate soccer players, including founder David Brooks.
+The act continued releasing music in 2026.

+They first appeared on Australian television performing "I Am the Music Man" on the Red Faces segment of Hey Hey It's Saturday in 1988.